-Graduates of the California Scholastic Press Association workshop do more in 13 days than most people do all summer.
+Students at the California Scholastic Press Association workshop do more in two weeks than most people do all summer.